chaos-genius/chaosgenius-docs/docs/Troubleshooting/task_monitor_service_status.md

 The service status can be used to quickly determine if all of the Chaos Genius services are up and running.

-Both of these can be accessed on the status page at [http://127.0.0.1:8080/api/status](http://127.0.0.1:8080/api/status), for local deployments.
-Replace `127.0.0.1` with the IP address or hostname of the server for cloud deployments.
+Both of these can be accessed on the status page at [http://localhost:8080/api/status](http://localhost:8080/api/status), for local deployments.
+Replace `localhost` with the IP address or hostname of the server for cloud deployments.

 ![A screenshot of the status page showing the task monitor table and the service status](/img/status-page.png)